GoochMagooch/simple_expense_tracker/README.md

 # SIMPLE EXPENSE TRACKER

 ## Description
-A simple CLI Expense Tracker to log and track expenses

-## Description
-    - A simple CLI Expense Tracker to log and track expenses
+    A simple CLI tool to log and track expenses